blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/advanced.md

 caller (e.g. Detect) to upload to Black Duck.
 5. Returns the constructed file system to the caller (e.g. Detect) for signature scanning.

+### Enabling file sharing in Docker

+Docker may restrict file sharing to certain directories that you've configured in Docker > Settings > Resource > File Sharing.
+To enable ${solution_name} to mount the volumes that it needs, you may need to enabling file sharing for directory $HOME/blackduck.

 ### Isolating application components

 If you are interested in components from the application layers of your image, but not interested in components